ansible-community/ansible-build-data/docs/ansible-release-announcement/minor-release/announcement-email.md

 Some important details
 ----------------------

-Python wheels are now available for both Ansible 8 and ansible-core a.b resulting in significantly improved installation performance.
+Python wheels are now available for both Ansible X and ansible-core a.b resulting in significantly improved installation performance.

 In addition, Ansible x no longer installs some unnecessary files from the included Ansible collections such as tests or hidden files and directories.
 This further improves installation performance and reduces the size on disk.
 These files are still available in the source tarball if needed.